MrMino/pytest-edit/README.md

 If something is not working properly for you, don't hesitate to [open an issue](https://github.com/MrMino/pytest-edit/issues).

+If an editor is not supported, the file of the specified test will be opened without specifying the line the editor should place the cursor at.

 **I have not tested 90% of the editor support** - there are at least 3 platforms with tens of different editors.
-I use Linux and NeoVim.
-If you use anything else, your results may vary.
 Issues & PRs welcome.